 Spanish Words Kids Love is a set of videos from Spanish Playground that teach language in context.
 The videos are set in Mexico and are full of the color and culture.
 This video Spanish Words Kids Love video is about Las frutas.

 They are available on YouTube and featured with interactive games in the Spanish Playground free iPad and iPhone apps.
 The app is free and focused.
 It is intended to supplement the video and hands-on learning.
 You can get the Las frutas app here.

 Videos are a great way for children to learn Spanish.
 Check out all our Spanish videos for kids.

-Download printable picture cards for this video using the link at the end of the post.
+Download printable picture cards for this video at the end of the post.

 The Las frutas video has:

 – Basic structures that kids can transfer to other situations.